Piclo/gadk/README.md

         self.jobs["test"] = Job(
             steps=[RunStep("pytest"), RunStep("mypy")],  # Run 2 shell commands, one after the other.
             # condition=""  # No condition specified to run always.
-            # runs_on="ubuntu-18.04"  # Run on the default container as specified by gadk.
+            # runs_on="ubuntu-latest"  # Run on the default container as specified by gadk.
             env={"PYTHONPATH": "."},  # Add 1 additional environment variable.
             # needs=None  # No other jobs need to be executed before this job.
             # default_checkout=True   # Prepend an additional step to checkout the repository.